top of page

 The mausoleum for the reinterred remains of Rav Shmuel Mohilever.
 The building can be seen from the entrance of the cemetry.

-• Return to the area of the Great Synagogue on Sderot Motta Gur and HaGoren.
+• Turn back onto Sderot Motta Gur and HaGoren.
 Sderot Menachem Begin joins to the first roundabout you pass and has a number of eating establishments.
+Turn right when you reach Rothschild, and the Synagogue and your starting point is by the traffic circle.

 Map of walk through Mazkeret Batya